FAA flight cuts expected to disrupt travel. Here's what travelers should know.

 When to book a backup fare

-Travellers who are especially eager to avoid flight problems and willing to deal with the hassle can get a backup ticket, Funk said.
+Travelers who are especially eager to avoid flight problems can get a backup ticket, Funk said.

 "If you have critical travel you cannot miss, then another ticket on a different carrier is always a good play," she said.
 "Every carrier will solve for these things differently, so get a ticket on another airline even if there's a connection."